-Interaction with ETP is considered rare and whilst recording of interaction is an area for improvement it is sufficient to meet the requirements of F1.1.
+Interaction with ETP is considered rare.
+In the latest ICES WGBYC report (data from 2018), the only ETP species caught by pelagic trawls in the Baltic Sea was in the Gulf of Riga (outside the area of operation of this fishery) and related to incidents of capture of whitefish Coregonus lavaretus.
+Whilst recording of interaction is an area for improvement (hence the condition on the Danish fishery in the MSC assessment) it is sufficient to meet the requirements of F1.1.
 Clause F1.1 is met.